 If the server detects that the logged-in user name already includes a realm, the server does not append its own realm.

 It's possible to map users between the database and server domains.
-You might want to do this if users need to make edits directly to the geodatabase in ArcGIS for Desktop and also over the web through a feature service.
+You might want to do this if users need to make edits directly to the geodatabase in ArcGIS Desktop and also over the web through a feature service.
 You would want both environments to log the same user.
 The workflow to accomplish this is as follows:

 - Set the database and server to use the same realm or not use a realm at all.